What does drywall weigh?

 The weight of a sheet of drywall is determined primarily by it's size and type.
 The manufacturing location, humidity levels at the time of manufacture, and other minor factors can also affect the weight of drywall to some extent.
 But in general, you can get a very good idea of how much drywall weighs by using the information below.

 For your convenience, you can use our calculator to estimate the total weight of drywall needed for a given project.
-This will help you determine whether your truck is able to carry the load.
-For a more detailed explanation of how to calculate the weight of drywall, please continue reading.
+This will help you determine whether your truck can carry the load.
+For a more detailed discussion of how to calculate the weight of drywall, please continue reading.

 Calculate Drywall Weight

 USG, LaFarge, and Certain Teed are three large North American drywall manufacturers.
 According to material safety data sheets from USG, standard drywall weighs approximately 38lb/ft3.
 Lightweight drywall weighs about 28-30 lb/ft3.
 These three companies publish the following approximate weights for their products:

 |Brand||1/4 inch||3/8 inch||1/2 inch||5/8 inch|

 To estimate the weight of drywall from different manufacturers we can normalize their published weights and use lb/ft3 as a baseline.